When is the best time to visit?

-Despite the heat, summer brings hordes of visitors to Athens.
+Despite the heat, hordes of visitors fly in to Athens in the summer.
 By June most restaurants and clubs have shut down or changed venue to the shore.
-During August, Athens belongs to the tourists, and most of the Athenians leave the city on holiday.
-If you come in summer, visit sights and attractions in the early morning, nap through the midday heat, then visit more attractions in the evening.
+During August, Athens belongs to the tourists, and most of the Athenians leave the city for their holiday.
+If you come in the summer, visit sights and attractions in the early morning, nap through the midday heat, then visit more attractions in the evening.
+The Athens and Epidaurus Festival is a great celebration of leading individuals and companies within theatre, music and dance, including opera, classical music, ballet, jazz and ancient theatre.
+This famous cultural event takes place in mid-June to mid-September, with most performances taking place on the slope of the Acropolis.

 Spring and late autumn have ideal weather for visiting Athens, and the restaurants and clubs are open.
-This is also a good time to find cheap flights.
+This is also a good time to find cheaper flights and deals on accommodation.
+A National holiday in Athens and Greece, Independence Day and Evangelismos, take place in March.
+To commemorate the revolt against the Ottoman Empire in 1821, this holiday is celebrated with dances and parades.

 Winter is an interesting time to visit Athens.
-There are few tourists, the weather is chilly with some rain, and you will save money on hotel bills.
+There are few tourists, the weather is chilly with some rain, and you will save money on hotel bills and find some cheap flights.

 Getting around Athens